pedrohsmaia/datablood/README.md

 ## Sync With The Starter

 We actively maintain the starter and add new features and updates to it.
-You can keep your fork in sync with the starter to constantly get updates as we release them.

 ### Takeout's Update Bot